o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/WingIDE/readme.md

 - What type of user are you?
 Are you a C++ engine developer, a Technical Artist (TA) working in source, or a TA on a game team using a pre-built engine; or a end user that is a novice with little python experience?

 - O3DE has it's own python interpreter, the python version and/or location could change as upgrades happen.
-We may want to use this as the IDE interpreter when running our code (likewise we may want to use a DCC tools interpreter); and this is one reason why the env is data-driven and configurable.
+We may want to use this O3DE python as the IDE interpreter when running our code (likewise we may want to use a compatible  DCC tools interpreter); and this is one reason why the env is data-driven and configurable.)

-- O3DE builds it's own Qt dlls (and other binaries), provides it's own access to PySide2, installs python package dependencies during cmake configuration; we need to ensure we are bootstrapping access to these things, so we are developing and testing code with the same interpreter, using the same packages and code access, and operating in an environment similar to the editor! (and there are other ways to operate, like creating a standalone PySide2 gui application.)
+- O3DE builds it's own Qt dlls (and other binaries), provides it's own access to PySide2, installs python package dependencies during cmake configuration; we need to ensure we are bootstrapping access to these things, so we are developing and testing code with the same interpreter, using the same packages and code access, and operating in an environment similar to the editor! (and there are other ways to operate, like creating a standalone PySide2 gui application.
+A tpoic for another time perhaps.)

 - We also want to interface with a number of DCC applications, each with their own python interpreters and configuration concerns.
-So we might want to use those python.exe's as the IDE interpreter, access their APIs, and manage package dependencies; we might have common shared code running across these tools, so things can get out of hand (these integrations try to solve some of this for you.)
+So we might want to use those python.exe's as the IDE interpreter, access their APIs, and manage compatible package dependencies; we might have common shared code running across these tools ... things can get out of hand and rather confusing quickly (this IDE integration attempts to solve some of this nightmare for you.)

 - Are you using the O3DE installer?
 The release, or the nightly?
 What platform are you on?
-All of these decisions have an impact as well, and we want to be able to configure our development environments in a way that deals with the differences.
+All of these decisions have an impact on development as well, and we want to be able to configure our development environments in a way that deals with the differences.

   - These will have different install locations (and these locations have changed over time as the engine matures.)